nanozuki/puzzles/go/nonogram/README.md

 # Nonogram

+Algorithm:

+- Find all possible patterns for each row and column based on clues
+- Use all candidate patterns to find force filled and force empty cells in a line
+- Propagate the filled and empty cells to other lines until no more cells can be propagated
+- Use backtracking to try each branch if the propagation cannot fill all cells

 ## Benchmark

 For current version of tests:

 ### Test P001

-Nonogram with 5 rows and 5 columns, Solved Nonogram use 14 steps, 0.00s:
+Nonogram with 5 rows and 5 columns, Solved Nonogram use 40 steps, 0.00s:

 ```
 +-+-+-+-+-+